FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t_steps_multinode_zos.md

 > **Note**
 >
-> Depending on the type of installation you are performing, a Transfer CFT CATALOG file may be created during installation.
+> Note: Depending on the type of installation you are performing, a Transfer CFT CATALOG file may be created during installation.
 Additionally, files having the format CATALOG.Nxx (where Nxx represents the node identifier) are created by the MNINIT JCL.
 The CATALOG file without a suffix is not used, so you can delete this file (the one without the .Nxx suffix).
 We recommend that you comment the //CFTCAT DD cards in the JCL and procedures.
 For example, comment the cards in the PCFTUTIL procedure and CFTINC member.